You ask it, we have it answered!

 Anyone aged 16 years or older, who is mentally competent, can draft a will.

-We understand that this can all seem a bit overwhelming.
-That’s why we’re here to make this process as simple as possible.
-At Capital Legacy, we offer a full suite of will and estate administration services, all under one roof.
+It can feel quite overwhelming.
+We are here to make the process as simple as possible.
+We offer a full suite of wills and estate administration services, all under one roof.
+For more information or to arrange your complimentary will consultation, speak to your financial advisor or contact us.